MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 Ask your account manager to import the feed file.

 Be sure to also import your hotel data.
-For information about creating your hotel feed file, see [Hotel Feed](../hotel-feed/hotel-feed.md).
+For information about creating your property feed file, see [Property Feed (formerly Hotel feed)](../hotel-feed/hotel-feed.md).

-After successfully importing your points of sale feed and hotel feed, you may begin sending your hotel pricing and availability data.
-For information, see [Transaction Messages](../transaction-message/transaction-message.md).
+After successfully importing your Landing pages feed and property feed, you may begin sending your hotel pricing and availability data.
+For information, see [Price feeds](../transaction-message/transaction-message.md).